 As our brewery mascot, Kraven T. Raven, is here to answer all those burning questions you've never asked.

-Great timing!
-The boys just wrapped up the project with our friends from Kotis Design in Seattle.
-The online store is now active and is available as a link tab on this very webpage I am told.
+Yes, the online store is now active and is available as a link tab on this very webpage I am told.
 I tried to find it but with my fat beak but I broke the keyboard and gave up.
 On a positive note, I found a delicious mouse next to the keyboard!

 In the mythology of many indigenous tribes of the Northwest, the raven is seen as a culture hero, a revered and benevolent, transformative figure.
 The raven helps people, blesses them with gifts and shapes the world.
 But at the same time, he is a frivolous trickster, a light-hearted prankster who is sometime gluttonous and impatient.
 The raven as our totem works perfectly.
 We like to think we are creative, wise, playful and a bit bird-brained; just like those wacky ravens.